ros2/ros2_documentation/source/How-To-Guides/Using-callback-groups.rst

 In order to control execution with callback groups, one can consider the following guidelines.

-* Register callbacks that should never be executed in parallel ot the same Mutually Exclusive Callback Group.
+* Register callbacks that should never be executed in parallel to the same Mutually Exclusive Callback Group.
   An example case might be that the callbacks are accessing shared critical and non-thread-safe resources.